About the Loyola Experience Engagement Key

 Engaged learning courses are indicated on LOCUS and are centered around service-learning, undergraduate research, academic internships, public performance, or fieldwork.

-Have you taken an Engaged Learning class?
+Have you taken an Engaged Learning class or are currently enrolled?

 If so, you can earn your Engagement Key!